 Prime Day is coming up again in July, giving brands a golden opportunity to take advantage of increased sales during Amazon’s summer shopping holiday.
 In 2017, Prime Day was Amazon’s single highest sales day of all time, with more items sold than the previous Black Friday and Cyber Monday combined.

 Since its inception in 2015 as a celebration of Amazon’s 20th anniversary, each successive Prime Day has significantly outperformed the previous year, and there’s no reason to believe 2018 will be any different.
-Prime Day is now a legitimate shopping holiday for millions of people around the world, and though other online retailers can try to compete, there’s not much more they can do than stand by and watch.
+Prime Day is now a legitimate shopping holiday for millions of people around the world, and through other online retailers can try to compete, there’s not much more they can do than stand by and watch.

 Amazon was more strategic in its selection of featured products and categories in 2017 than previous years, grouping items by “most-shopped themes” that made it easier for people to find products they were interested in.
 Themes aimed at chefs, techies, and items “for the home” were the biggest winners, with grocery sales falling surprisingly flat.